PLAST-Community/PLAST/README.md

 ##### Features
 - Semantic database / repository that can be queried by other tools
 - Retrieving of individual patterns and building of sequences
+- Creation and display of visuals (maps, sketches)
 - Discussion of patterns individually and in sequence and tracks of discussions
 - Orientation (using engagement logics, angles of approach), queries etc
 - ...